A beautiful layout and expressive headers on a resume aren't enough to draw a recruiter’s attention. What will earn you the interview?

 We scoured the internet and talked to a lifelong recruiter looking for effective action verbs, here are some awesome examples operated by category:

-The important thing to notice in these great examples of communication action verbs is that they all set the stage for a descriptive point.
+The important thing to notice is that these examples of communication-oriented action verbs on a resume set the stage for a descriptive point.

 “Addressed logistical issues by reworking supply line resulting in 20% savings”